AJFaraday/ruby-jam/README.md

 Operation
 ---------

-This will start a game, restoring from the last known data.

 `ruby game.rb`

+By default, this will restore from the last game data.
+You probably don't want this
-To start a fresh game, delete /data/last.yml or
+To start from a clean game, hit some keys, then press enter.

-`ruby game.rb r`

 Keys
 ----